leanprover/lean4/hott/book.md

 | Ch 10 | - | - | - | - | - |   |   |   |   |    |    |    |    |    |    |
 | Ch 11 | - | - | - | - | - | - |   |   |   |    |    |    |    |    |    |

-Things not in the book:
+Theorems and definitions in the library which are not in the book:

 * One major difference is that in this library we heavily use pathovers, so we need less theorems about transports, but instead corresponding theorems about pathovers.
 These are in [init.pathover](init/pathover.hlean).
 For higher paths there are [squares](cubical/square.hlean), [squareovers](cubical/squareover.hlean), and the rudiments of [cubes](cubical/cube.hlean) and [cubeovers](cubical/cubeover.hlean).